-CDL Licenses require you to have passed a health physical by your State’s Department of Transportation.
-They will assess and make sure you are physically able to operate a Commercial Motor Vehicle and do not have a medical condition that would prevent you from being able to do so.
+CDL Licenses also require you to have passed a health physical by your State’s Department of Transportation.
+They are designed to assess and help make sure you are physically able to operate a Commercial Motor Vehicle.
+They help to ensure you do not have a medical condition that would prevent you from being able to do so.
 If you are ready to have a physical completed by a medical provider that is authorized, you will have your blood pressure, weight, eyesight and more checked to determine if you will be able to receive a certification.

-Next, how is your driving record?
-This will be looked at during a required background screening.
-You do not need to have a perfect driving record but it will be reviewed.
+Next, your driving record will be looked at during a required background screening.
+You do not need to have a perfect driving record but you can expect it to be reviewed.
 If you have had too many moving violations or DUIs within recent years this may be an obstacle.
 Your record does not have to be squeaky clean, as there are allowable driving offenses.
 It might be a good idea to visit the Department of Motor Vehicles (DMV) to obtain a copy of your driving record so that you are aware of what violations are on it and have it handy for later as you apply for jobs.
 If you have a criminal record, you may need to talk about and give further explanation about what happened.

 Each State has slightly different requirements for receiving a CDL License, but share the same main guidelines.
 Here’s what you can expect:

 - Do you mean the age minimum requirements?
 Did you pass the Department of Transportation (DOT) health physical?
 Make sure you meet these requirements so that the rest of the process goes smoothly.

 - Seek a training provider that meets the Federal Motor Carrier Safety Administration requirements for Entry-Level Driver Training.